anatomic/zero-to-live-fp-js-workshop/workshop/logging.md

 1. Write a **really** basic logger which takes a message, decorates it with some useful stuff (like timestamp, environment, etc.) and then writes out to `stdout`.
 1. Introduce the concept of log levels to your logger so you can indicate severity
 1. Add the ability to only log certain levels and higher (i.e. Notice, Warn, Error, Fatal) by setting a flag as an environment variable (e.g. `LOG_LEVEL=debug`)
+    - How could you use Maybe to handle uncertainty?
+1. Add a feature to handle different types of data for logging (i.e. string, object, number, `undefined`)

 ### Extension Task